-Next, consider the power network dynamics with all the inputs and outputs.
-The input to the generator is the mechanical torque and the output of the generator is the frequency state, $\omega$ of generators.
-The resultant system with 3 generator inputs and outputs is controllable and observable.
-Assume, uncertainty enters both at the input and output channels with identical variance, $\sigma^2$.
-With $\theta$ fixed, a dynamic stabilizing feedback controller is designed by solving the LMI-based optimization problem using CVX package in MATLAB.
-Now, applying Theorem \ref{thm_mss_eq_conds}, we obtain $\sigma^2_* = 0.031$.
-To verify the theoretical prediction for the critical value of $\sigma^2_*$, we compute the steady state covariance for the closed-loop system for varying values of $\sigma^2$.
+Now, applying Theorem \ref{thm_mss_eq_conds}, a dynamic controller is designed such that $\sigma^2_* = 0.031$.
+To verify the theoretical prediction for the critical value of $\sigma^2_*$, we compute the steady-state covariance for the closed-loop system for varying values of $\sigma^2$.
 The corresponding plot is shown in Fig. \ref{fig:traceQ_vs_variance} and observe the covariance grows unbounded as the critical value of $\sigma_*^2$ is approached.
-Further, a non-robust controller based on observer feedback is designed and the critical variance of the corresponding system is $\sigma_*^2 = 0.0093$.
-This clearly demonstrates the advantage of the proposed framework.
+Further, a non-robust controller based on observer feedback is designed, and the critical variance of the corresponding system is $\sigma_*^2 = 0.0093$.
+This demonstrates the advantage of the proposed framework.

 The next set of simulation results are performed to verify the fundamental limitation results.
-To verify the fundamental limitation results, we assume full state feedback, i.e., $C=I$ and single input at generator 3 whose corresponding $B$ matrix is $B= ^{\top}.$ The critical value for $\sigma_*$, following results from Theorem \ref{them_fund_lim} is given by $\sigma_*=\mu\sqrt{{2\sum_i \lambda_i(A)}^{-1}}.$ Assuming the mean value of uncertainty $\mu=1$ and using the pole locations from Eq. (\ref{poles}), we obtain $\sigma_*=0.793$.
+In doing so, we assume full state feedback, i.e., $C=I$ and single input at generator 3 whose corresponding $B$ matrix is $B= ^{\top}.$ The critical value for $\sigma_*$, following results from Theorem \ref{them_fund_lim} is given by $\sigma_*=\mu\sqrt{{2\sum_i \lambda_i(A)}^{-1}}.$ Assuming the mean value of uncertainty $\mu=1$ and using the pole locations from Eq. (\ref{poles}), we obtain $\sigma_*=0.793$.